avaneev/prvhash/README.md

 [Here is a link to a larger-sized extract (3.4MB PNG)](https://github.com/avaneev/prvhash/raw/master/img/prvhash1-342-2x64.png)

-It is possible to define initial "automata" conditions by filling the hash-array with alternating values like `10101010...`, or `100100100100...`, or `1000100010001000...` thus invoking even more complex "automata" (note that this is done in the same `prvhash` parametric space).
+It is possible to define initial "automata" conditions by filling the hash-array with alternating bit-values like `10101010...`, or `100100100100...`, or `1000100010001000...` thus invoking even more complex "automata" (note that this is done in the same `prvhash` state space).
 The results can be combined into a colored image by assigning the black-and-white images to different RGB color channels.
 Considering the `prvhash-1` function operates with only 3 values at the same time, building a similar "cellular automata" by using only 3 neighboring pixels seems impossible for human computing.